+Community

-Community Tocoi Creek High School is in the North Central area of St. Johns County.
+Tocoi Creek High School is in the North Central area of St. Johns County.
 The school is a state-of-the-art facility with three academy labs, Innovation in the Built Environment, Leadership in Emerging Technology and Future Healthcare Professionals.
-Tocoi is also a Collegiate High School.
+Tocoi is also an AP Capstone and Early College Program School.

+Mission

+1.11331011

+"Horns up T.O.C.O.I."

+T = Tradition of Excellence

+▼ 0= Ownership

+▼ C= Character

+• O= One-Community

+• I- Inspire Lifelong Learning for All

 Vision

-"Legends For Life"

 SCHEDULING PROCEDURES

 Course Registration

 Each spring or upon enrollment, students meet with a school counselor to select courses for the upcoming schoolyear.
 Course placement is based on a review of pre and/or co-requisite courses, current grades, state assessment scores and teacher recommendations.

 Course registration decisions include: